CloudLabs-Samples/EduLabs/Demo/azure/microland-challenge2.md

 - Check the Windows Firewall configuration on APP01

-- Identify any firewall rules that might be blocking HTTPS traffic (port 443)
+- Identify any firewall rules that might be blocking HTTP/HTTPS traffic (ports 80,443)

 - Determine the specific rule or configuration causing the connectivity failure

 ## Task 3: Remediate the Issue
 On the APP01 server:

-- Resolve the firewall configuration issue preventing access to port 443
+- Resolve the firewall configuration issue preventing access to ports 80,443

 - Ensure the application remains accessible without compromising security